prabhkaur00/MCP-Zero-Gemini/README.md

 </div>

-Aha, you find the MCP-Zero so early! :D
+Aha, you find the repo of MCP-Zero so early! :D

-We are working on it, and the dataset is ready to be released.
+We are working on it, and the dataset is now released.
 Please check it out!

+Also focus on our paper: [Arxiv link](https://arxiv.org/abs/2506.01056)

 ---